-Online and Traditional Education Differences
+Differences Between Online and Traditional Education

 In a traditional course, multiple students gather to learn at a specific time and place.
 Students may attend lecture discussion sessions, independent study groups with peers, or interact with the instructor after class or during office hours.
 The style of instruction at traditional universities is most often teacher-driven, in that the knowledgeable instructor lectures on the subject of his or her expertise.

-While traditional classes may take place in the classroom, students and faculty still require some technology skills for using document creation programs, conducting Internet-based research, and using other technology resources.
+However, while traditional classes may take place in the classroom, students and faculty still require some technology skills for using document creation programs, conducting Internet-based research, and using other technology resources.
 Therefore, traditional classes will not save students or faculty from having to learn how to use and incorporate some technology into their education programs.